 The whole furniture is excellently finished.
 Almost all polished – except the day/date aperture frame.
-This one’s seasoned with a matte finish on the inner facet, giving a most-welcome added depth to the whole dial.
-In certain lightings, the polished features almost seem black.
+This one’s seasoned with a matte finish on the inner facet, giving a most welcome added depth to the whole dial.
+In certain lighting, the polished features almost seem black.
 And that’s when it becomes obvious that Seiko did it just right.

 Of course, you get the customary applied Seiko logo and the “shield” logo of the 5-series.

 And then, there’s the lume.
 Seiko’s Lumibrite is known to be decent.
 And it lives up to its reputation here.
 It charges up quickly and it glows like a torch.
 In terms of the strength and lasting of the glow, it beats the Vostok Amfibia.